YunyiShen/DDLeslieReconstruct/README.md

 license.

 ### Model Selection
-In this frame work, we use [DIC](https://en.wikipedia.org/wiki/Deviance_information_criterion) as model selection criterion (Gerlam 2002).
+In this frame work, we use [DIC](https://en.wikipedia.org/wiki/Deviance_information_criterion) as model selection criterion (Gelman 2002).
 Lower DIC means higher support of the model by data.

 Results
 =======